adamdb5/cdns/README.md

 cdns facilitates the marshalling and unmarshalling of DNS messages.

-cdns does not contain any way of sending / receiving messages, however cdns can marshall the message so it is ready to send directly over a socket or via another protocol such a DoT / DoH.
+cdns does not contain any way of sending / receiving messages, instead cdns marshalls the message into a standard DNS data packet.

+cdns does not compress any fields.